ApiRTC/ApiRTC-angular-ionic-tutorial/README.md

 `ionic cap add android`

-If working on linux, add `linuxAndroidStudioPath` in capacitor.config.json :
+If working on linux, add `linuxAndroidStudioPath` in capacitor.config.json (with your own /path/to) :

     {
       "appId": "io.ionic.starter",